4th SS Polizei Panzergrenadier Division: 1944 and Distomo massacre

+After Soviet successes on the Tisza's east bank, 4th SS was ordered to cover Soviet movements against the west bank of the Tisza and hold Szolnok, which fell to the Soviets at the start of the Budapest Offensive on 4 November.
+Committing to a fighting retreat north, 4th SS pulled west of Jászberény on 12 November, only for the city to fall on 14 November, retreating further to Hatvan; falling to the Soviet forces on 25 November.
+4th SS dug in further north of Hatvan.
+They had however, taken heavy casualties, with only 800 men and 13 functional armoured assault guns available for defensive operations, and starting 5 December, a very strong Soviet advance pierced 6 kilometres deep behind the German lines north of the village of Szucsi, allowing the 2nd Ukrainian Front to enter the Cserhát mountain range by 15 December.
+Facing extreme casualties on the Bátonyterenye line, much of the division withdrawn to the then Slovak-Hungarian border at Čebovce; arriving between 27–28 December, with the units suffering the worst casualty rates withdrawing to Banská Bystrica.
+Only 450 men and 3 heavy guns were available at Čebovce, which facing three Soviet rifle divisions became the scene of heavy fighting; where the village changed hands many times.
+After the loss of the village's highlands on 31 December, 4th SS was fully withdrawn to Slovakia, and eventually back to Germany, with any remaining forces fighting with 1st Panzer Army.

 1945

 The depleted division was moved to a front line north in Pomerania.
 Hitler assigned it to Army Detachment Steiner for the relief of Berlin.
 They were supposed to be part of the northern pincer that would meet the IV Panzer Army coming from the south and envelop the 1st Ukrainian Front before destroying it.
 Steiner explained to General Gotthard Heinrici that he did not have the divisions to perform this action and the troops lacked the heavy weapons needed, so the attack did not take place as Hitler had planned.
 Moved to Danzig, the SS-Polizei Division was encircled by the Red Army and was shipped across the Hela Peninsula to Swinemünde.
 After a brief rest, what remained of the division fought its way across the Elbe river, in order to surrender to the Americans near Wittenberge-Lenzen.